What Happens to a Cast When Their Show Is Cancelled?

 Most television actors work under contracts structured as "season-by-season with options."
 This means they're paid per episode, per season, with the network holding an option to renew.
 When cancellation hits, that option doesn't get exercised.
 The work stops immediately.

 For established stars with multiple credits, this is a manageable setback.
 But for breakout cast members — especially on one-season Netflix shows — cancellation can derail a career just as it's getting started.
+The actor may have turned down other roles during production, invested months in building a character, and then find themselves back at square one with no show to show for it.
+In some cases, the cancellation comes so quickly after release that the actor is still doing press interviews when they learn the show is over.

 The Streaming Problem